Chris55/ns3-program-viewer/docs/ns3/readme.md

 The mapping corresponds to the Nord Stage 3 ns3f file format.
-The file version is 3.04 (generated with OS v2.54).
+The file version is 3.04 (generated with OS v2.54), and the length is 592 bytes.
+Previous version 3.03 is similar (not yet tested, but the size is the same) Older versions, from 3.00 to 3.02 have a length of 574 bytes and a smaller header.
+Byte 0x18 to 0x2B are missing (20 bytes).

 | offset   | bits       | description
 | :---:    |   :----:   | :---